Looking for extra cash for the summer, get $500-$50,000 from Fairstone by May 31 and you won’t have to make a loan

 Lastly, a lender wants to know about your track record.
 This is where a lender will contact the credit bureaus and ask for a copy of your credit report.
 They want to know if you’ve had past trouble with loans and debt, past financial issues are a clear indicator for future financial issues.
 While this might not always be the case, lenders need to weigh the advantages against the disadvantages.

 Financing From the Franchisor

 The first place you’ll probably receive financing from is your franchisor; this is the company or individual that you’re purchasing the rights to use their branding from.
 Every franchise and franchisor is different and therefore the loans they provide vary greatly.
-Here are some of the types of financing you can expect to receive from your franchisor.
+Here are some of the types of business financing you can expect to receive from your franchisor.

 - Many franchisors won’t actually lend you a principal but instead will finance all your start-up costs and then ask for interest on all your sales.

 - Some will only ask for payment after your franchise has been open and running for a year.